takezoe/amateras-modeler/README.md

 -The dictionary which is used for name conversion became customizable.

 See details [here](http://osdn.jp/projects/amateras/wiki/AmaterasERD_1_0_9) about new features.

+### 2011/8/13 - AmaterasUML 1.3.3

+- Improvement of constructor in the class diagram
+- Improvement of Java generics support
+- Quick Filter ("Show only Public" and "Show All")
+- Refresh the class diagram from Java source
+- Copy the diagram as image

 ### 2011/02/12 - AmaterasERD 1.0.8